vmware-workloads/vmotion-application-notification/README.md

 # Name of the application registered for notifications
 app_name = my_app                                      # <<< ---- SET THIS TO YOUR APPLICATION NAME

 # Interval in seconds that we check for a notification from the host.
+# The default is every 1 second.
-check_interval_seconds = 1                             # Do no change unless you know what you are doing.
+check_interval_seconds = 1                             # <<< ---- DEFAULT SHOULD BE FINE

 # Command executed to prepare the application for a vMotion.
-pre_vmotion_cmd = echo "I am about to be migrated!"    # <<< ---- SET THIS TO THE PRE VMOTION COMMAND
+pre_vmotion_cmd = ping -c 20 8.8.8.8                   # <<< ---- SET THIS TO THE PRE VMOTION COMMAND

 # Command executed to resume the application after a vMotion.
-post_vmotion_cmd = echo "Migration is complete!"       # <<< ---- SET THIS TO THE POST VMOTION COMMAND
+post_vmotion_cmd = ping -c 10 8.8.8.8                  # <<< ---- SET THIS TO THE POST VMOTION COMMAND

+#
+# THE STUFF BELOW SHOULD NOT BE CHANGED UNLESS YOU ARE SOLVING A SPECIFIC ISSUE
+#
+[Token]
+# Create a token file on a successful registration.
+# - If disabled (no), if the service crashes and the token is still registered, the VM will need to number
+#   rebooted to clear the existing registration.token_file
+# - If enabled (yes), the token is saved to a file upon successful registration.
+When the program starts we
+#   check to see if a token file exists, and try to unregister it.
+This eliminates the need to reboot if the
+#   application terminates uncleanly.
+token_file_create = no

+# Obfuscate the token in the logfile.
-# File where the notification token is stored
+# - If disabled (no), the token is written in the log files.
-token_file = /var/run/vmotion_notifier/token_file      # Do no change unless you know what you are doing.
+# - If enabled (yes), we obfuscate the token in the log files.
+token_obfuscate_logfile = yes

 [Logging]
-# Log file
+# Log files
-logfile = /var/log/vmnotification/vmnotification.log   # Do no change unless you know what you are doing.
+service_logfile_ = /var/log/vmnotification/vmnotification.log
+vmotion_logfile = /var/log/vmnotification/vmotion.log
+timeout_logfile = /var/log/vmnotification/timeout.log

-# Logging verbosity in the log file
+# Logging verbosity in the service log file
-log_level = DEBUG                                      # Do no change unless you know what you are doing.
+service_logfile_level  = DEBUG

-# Logging verbosity in the console
+# Logging verbosity in the service console
-console_level = WARNING                                # Do no change unless you know what you are doing.
+service_console_level  = WARNING

 # Maximum size of the log file in Bytes
-logfile_maxsize_bytes = 10485760                       # Do no change unless you know what you are doing.
+service_logfile_maxsize_bytes = 10485760
+vmotion_logfile_maxsize_bytes = 10485760
+timeout_logfile_maxsize_bytes = 10485760

 # Number of log files to keep (.log, .log.1, .log.2, ...).
 Once this number of log files is reached, the oldest
 # file is deleted.
-logfile_count = 10                                     # Do no change unless you know what you are doing.
+service_logfile_count = 10
+vmotion_logfile_count = 3
+timeout_logfile_count = 3
 ```
 <br>